swayos/swayos.github.io/README.md

   - have to fix the magnifier icon in font-awesome

 - FreeBSD 13
+  - for some strange reason sway doesn't get installed from the package list, you have to do it manually
   - no gui software store
   - no google chrome, chromium is used
   - no iwgtk and no wifi selector